v12mike/phpBB-symbols/README.md

 # phpBB-symbols
-phpBB extension adding convenient way to insert symbols in posts
+phpBB extension adding convenient way to insert symbols in posts and PMs

 This extension adds a set of tabs (behind the normal smiley images) allowing common symbols to be easily added into posts.

-The extension is currently in development, it is functional, but not extensively tested and some features are not complete.
+The extension currently has Beta status, it is functional, and somewhat tested, but minor chages are expected after further testing.

 Todo:
-* Add language system
-* Tidy up appeance of symbol/smiley tabs
-* Request new core events to allow operation of this extension with PMs.
+* Nothing at present.